 Lancaster's Roman Foundations

+The Romans first stormed Britain in AD 43, and Lancaster blossomed when the fort attracted a bustling little town, its soldiers providing a ready market for local goods.
 Even Lancaster’s name tells the tale: recorded in the Domesday Book as Loncastre: “Lon” for the River Lune and cæster, borrowed from Latin castrum, meaning “fort”.
 A name born from stone walls and centuries of history.

 Viking Settlers

-In the 9th and 10th centuries, when sleek Viking longships skimmed across the Irish Sea and bold Norse adventurers set their sights on Morecambe Bay and Heysham.
+In the 9th and 10th centuries, sleek Viking longships skimmed across the Irish Sea and bold Norse adventurers set their sights on Morecambe Bay and Heysham.
 These fearless settlers didn’t just raid, they stayed, leaving their mark in place names and remarkable and in a vibrant coastal culture of fishing, farming, and maritime trade.

-One of the most breathtaking relics is the Heysham hogback stone, a 10th-century masterpiece carved with twisting beasts and mysterious symbols.
+One of the most breath-taking relics is the Heysham hogback stone, a 10th-century masterpiece carved with twisting beasts and mysterious symbols.
 It speaks of Viking beliefs about death and the afterlife, and of a fascinating cultural fusion where Norse traditions met early English Christianity.
 This blend is beautifully echoed at St Peter’s Church, perched above the bay on a site of ancient worship.
 Inside you can find the hogback itself, a haunting reminder of a world where faith, myth, and seafaring courage collided.

 Perched on the wild headland at Heysham, the rock-cut graves near the ruins of St Patrick’s Chapel are like something straight out of a mystery novel.
 Carved into solid sandstone, these six coffin-shaped hollows look out over the shimmering sweep of Morecambe Bay.
 They’re aligned east - west in true Christian style, but their dramatic cliff-edge setting has sparked endless speculation: were they Viking burials, resting places for saints, or something even stranger?